TosbackCgusBridge-Bot/CGUs-versions/ASMALLWORLD/Privacy Policy.md

 If you are registered with ASMALLWORLD, please enter your email address below and we will send you your login credentials.

 Email Address The email address that you have provided does not match any in our database.
-Please try a different address or contact support@asmallworld.net.
+Please try a different address or contact \[email protected\]

-If you can no longer access the email you used to create your account or are experiencing other issues, please email support@asw.com.
+If you can no longer access the email you used to create your account or are experiencing other issues, please email \[email protected\].

 Thank you!

 Your username and a temporary password have been emailed to the address you provided.
 When you receive the message, you can log in and reset your password to one of your choice.

-Should you need any other assistance, please contact support@asw.com.
+Should you need any other assistance, please contact \[email protected\].

 Error ×